-At the business meeting on October 4, OFWIM will elect three new officers to serve on the Executive Committee for the coming year.
-Read our candidate bios below, then click this link to vote!
+At the October 9 business meeting, OFWIM will elect three new officers to serve on the Executive Committee for the coming year.
+Online voting has closed.
+Members attending the meeting will also have an opportunity to vote in person.
+Read our candidate bios below, and check back here to meet your new officers!

-Candidate for President-Elect
+Candidates for President-Elect

-Candidate for Secretary (2-year position)
+Candidates for Secretary (2-year position)

-Main Department of Inland Fisheries and Wildlife
+Virginia Department of Game & Inland Fisheries

-Candidates for Member-at-Large
+Candidate for Member-at-Large